The next step in the evolution of completely disregarding that your poi are on fire.

 Attach the spade bit to your power drill and find a flat work surface (a workbench is best, but you can also lay cardboard out on your floor).

 You want to drill a hole deep enough for the top of the screw eye to be just below the surface of the core once it's been screwed in all the way.
-For my ~2.3cm long screw eyes, I drilled the wide part of the spade bit just shy of 2cm into the ball.
+For my ~2.3cm long screw eyes, I drilled the wide part of the spade bit just shy of 2cm into the ball (just at the edge of the where the numbers start on my drill bit — see pic).
 Thus, at the bottom of the cylindrical hole, there was a smaller hole left by the pointed end which the tether could screw into nicely.

 Step 7: Fill With Epoxy and Screw in Tether